 It’s also important to remember Sony is moving towards increasingly electronic cameras with fewer and fewer moving parts.
 In contrast, a significant element of Canon and Nikon’s service centers is devoted to spare parts and repairs of mechanical components that are less of an issue for mirrorless cameras, especially those designed to shoot with an electronic shutter.

 Of course it’s still early days for Sony’s A9 body too, which was roughly only a year old at the time of writing.
 Will it end up being cheaper or easier to service than a comparable DSLR used in a tough pro sports environment?
 Only time will tell.
 But again as a new player, Sony has opportunities to do things differently, both with its products and approaches to support.
-It’s an exciting time in a market due for a shakeup.B&H or Adorama using these links.
+It’s an exciting time in a market due for a shakeup.Amazon, B&H, Adorama, eBay or Wex.
 Alternatively get yourself a copy of my In Camera book, an official Cameralabs T-shirt or mug, or treat me to a coffee!
 Thanks!